Modern History Playlist

 Fun Facts

-Clement Attlee’s statement was the first official British commitment to a deadline for leaving India.
+Clement Attlee’s statement was the first official British commitment to a definitive deadline for leaving India, signaling the end of the Raj.

 Mains Key Points